Defense, Snell, Big Ben carry Pittsburgh over Giants 26-16

 SLOPPINESS

 Not unexpectedly, sloppy play was the order of the evening early on.
-New York had a dropped pass by Evan Engram and a delay-of-game penalty on fourth-and-1.
+In Joe Judge’s debut as coach, the Giants had a dropped pass by Evan Engram and a delay-of-game penalty on fourth-and-1.

-The first time a Steeler touched the ball this season, it was a muff by punt returner Diontae Johnson deep in Pittsburgh territory.
-Oshane Ximines recovered at the 3, but New York only managed a 21-yard field goal by Graham Gano.
+The first time a Steeler touched the ball this season was a muff by punt returner Diontae Johnson.
+Oshane Ximines recovered at the Steelers 3, but New York only managed a 21-yard field goal by Graham Gano.

-There were three drops and the muff in the first half of the opening period, and neither team could run the ball successfully in Joe Judge’s debut as Giants coach.
+There were three drops and the muff in the first half of the opening period, and neither team could run the ball successfully.

 Not exactly made for prime time — until the beginning of the second quarter and Darius Slayton’s post pattern touchdown reception of 41 yards for a 10-3 Giants lead.